| existentialism and art for my fine art degree dissertation

 a-team

-'if you're locked in a cabbage
+as an example: 'if you're locked in a cabbage

 factory surrounded by cabbages, whilst evil car salesmen